TiaRusky/Statistics/README.md

 5: Given a distribution, draw istogram column chart with vertical and horizontal orientation (ColumnChart).
 Given a box/rectangle, enable its movement and resizing via mouse

+6: Take a population, fix a RV X and define the distribution of E(X) and Var(X) in a seq of n sampling of size m

+7: Define a toin toss seq with winning probability = lambda/n, with n= number of trials.
+Reapeat the experiemnts N times and draw success distribution and interarravil distribution